mashahin/Gradient-Boosting-Python/README.md

 # Gradient Boosting
-Gradient boostings algorithms for classification and regression implemented with:
+Gradient boosting algorithms for classification and regression implemented with:
   * GBM-Sklearn
   * LightGBM
   * XGBoost